 The extension runs to June 30, 2022, for M/C employees and all bargaining units, except for PEF.
 The extension for PEF employees runs to March 31, 2022.
 The parameters and conditions of the program remain unchanged from the policy.

 We remind employees that the telecommuting program is not an entitlement and may not be possible for all areas or all positions.
-Decisions on telecommuting remain at the discretion of the College.
+Decisions on telecommuting remain at the discretion of the university.
 Proposed schedules or plans must be discussed with your supervisor and require approval by the divisional vice president.

 Supervisors will be responsible for ensuring that work articulated in the plan is being met and that operational needs are supported properly within the plan(s) approved.
 Supervisors must take into consideration the operational needs of their area, the constituents they serve, and whether employees currently meet or exceed performance expectations.